Welcome to the tutorial page! We are here to guide you through our web-based application step by step,

 Once our algorithm constructs an atomistic graph of your structure we will give you some

-We will list the number of residues in the structure, the number of atoms (which equals the number of nodes in the graph), and the number of identified bonds, which is equal to the number of edges in the constructed graph.
+We will list the number of residues in the structure, the number of atoms (which equals the number of nodes in the graph), and the number of identified bonds/interactions, which is equal to the number of edges in the constructed graph.
 For our methods we need a connected graph, which means we cannot accept a graph in which any node or group of nodes is not connected to the graph over at least one bond.
-If you see a little green tick, we have one connected graph and are good to continue.
+If you see a little blue tick, we have one connected graph and are good to continue.

 In cases where this is not true we give you the option of a quick fix: